Industry Facts

 economy-2.png

-B.C.’s forest industry contributes about $13 billion to the provincial GDP every year.
+B.C.’s forest industry contributes about $17 billion to the provincial GDP in 2022.

-Nearly 9,900 local suppliers from over 340 communities, and 120 Indigenous Nations and organizations provided $7 billion in goods and services to B.C.’s forest industry.
+More than 9,900 local suppliers from over 340 communities, and 220 Indigenous Nations and organizations provided $7 billion in goods and services to B.C.’s forest industry.

 Trade